wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 object to several threads, some of them reading from `literal` attribute and another ones writing to?

-In this case despite we are using string literals, we aren't safe when it comes to thread safety.
+In this case despite we're using string literals, we aren't safe when it comes to thread safety.
 Actually we're holding a reference to a literal, nothing stop us from changing that reference for another literal.

 # Benchmarks